sdsu-its/scripts/README.md

 our small-scale production server.

 #### `cal_to_sheets.js`
-Google Sheets Script that fetches calendar events form a list of Google CalendarIDs and populates them in to the currently selected Google Sheet.
+Google Sheets Script that fetches calendar events from a list of Google CalendarIDs and populates them into the currently selected Google Sheet.

 #### `cleanDeploy.py`
 Using Continuous Deployment on TomCat, old versions can build up and take up valuable